lukas-sparnauskas/evalAIRR/README.md

   path: ./output/report.html
 ```

 This report will process the two provided datasets (real and simulated) with encoded kmer data, and create an HTML report with multiple report types.
-These include feature-based report types - Kolmogorov–Smirnov test (indicated by report type `ks`), a feature distribution density plot (indicated by report type `distr_densityplot`), Euclidean distance measures (indicated by report type `distance`) and descriptive statistics (mean, median, variance and standard deviation)(indicated by report type `statistics`) for the features `CAS` and `SAS`.
+These include feature-based report types - Kolmogorov–Smirnov test (indicated by report type `ks`), a feature distribution density plot (indicated by report type `distr_densityplot`), Euclidean distance measures (indicated by report type `distance`) and descriptive statistics (mean, median, variance and standard deviation)(indicated by report type `statistics`) for the features `AST` and `ASC`.
 It will then export the report to the path `./output/report.html`.
 It will also create an observation-based report with the feature distribution density plot (indicated by report type `distr_densityplot`) for all observations (indicated by keyword `all` in the observation list).
 Finally, these general reports will be generated: feature mean compared with feature variance (indicated by report type `feat_mean_vs_variance`), observation mean compared with observation variance (indicated by report type `obs_mean_vs_variance`), two dimensional representation of all features using PCA (indicated by report type `pca_2d_feat`), two dimensional representation of all observations using PCA (indicated by report type `pca_2d_obs`), feature correlation coefficient distribution histogram (indicated by report type `corr_feat_hist`) and an observation correlation coefficient distribution histogram (indicated by report type `corr_obs_hist`).
 More details on what reports can be created can be found in the _YAML Configuration Guidelines_ section.

 The repository contains sample datafiles and a quickstart YAML configuration files.
 You can clone the repository and run evalAIRR within it to use sample data.